TarangRanpara/EMFoS/README.md

  - [Krunal Ranpara]()
  - [Mrudang]()

-more details on individual contribution can be found [here](/Dataset/README.md)
+More details on individual contribution can be found [here](/Dataset/README.md)

 ## License Information